gaearon/overreacted.io/src/pages/my-decade-in-review/index.md

 At the time, there were many Flux libraries.
 I've tried a few of those, notably Flummox by Andrew Clark, and I had a vague sense that making hot reloading work with Flux would *also* let me implement time travel.
 Sunil's [gist](https://gist.github.com/threepointone/43f16389fd96561a8b0b) led me to an [idea](https://gist.github.com/gaearon/c02f3eb38724b64ab812): a variant of Flux pattern with a reducer function instead of a store.
 I had a [neat name](https://twitter.com/dan_abramov/status/597391033513697281) in mind for it already.
 And I really needed it for my talk!

 I implemented Redux just in time for my demo of time travel.
 My first talk rehearsal was on Skype.
 I was sweating, mumbling, and running over it too fast.
 At the end of my rehearsal, I asked the organizer if my talk was any good.
-He said "well... people *like* you" which I took as an epheumism for horrible.
+He said "well... people *like* you" which I took as an euphemism for horrible.

 I asked a designer friend from the startup I just quit to help make my slides pretty.
 I added animations and transitions.
 The more polished my talk looked, the calmer and more confident I felt.
 I practiced it a dozen times.